thinkSRS/srsgui/docs/create-project.rst

 The third column is the name of the class defined in the module.

+.. _fixed_connection_parameters:
 You can add the optional fourth column if an instrument is used with a fixed connection parameters.
+This automatically establishes the connection to the instrument when the .taskconfig is loaded.

 .. code-block::

     inst: cg2,  instruments.cg635,   CG635,   serial:COM4:9600
     inst: osc2, instruments.sds1202, SDS1202, tcpip:192.168.1.100:5035

-It gets the instruments connected, while a configuration file is loading.

 The first instrument that appears in the configuration file is the default instrument.